filswan/go-swan-client/README.md

 #### List

-\:bell: This command displays the FILE/CID/UUID/SIZE information of the source file(s) in the CAR file.
+\:bell: This command displays the FILE/CID/UUID/SIZE information of the source file in the CAR file.

 ```shell
 swan-client meta-car list [input_file]